zopencommunity/meta/docs/Guides/FAQ.md

 No. **Accepted** means the package is considered suitable for the community backlog.
 It may still be waiting for a contributor or maintainer. **In progress** is used after someone has taken responsibility for the porting work.

+### How are dependencies and related package requests represented?

+Each request has a dedicated page that can show confirmed **Depends on**, **Blocks**, **Related to**, and **Duplicate of** relationships.
+Maintainers confirm these links so the public dependency view remains consistent. **Blocks** is calculated automatically as the reverse of **Depends on**; dependency cycles are not allowed.
+Community members can suggest a missing relationship in the request discussion.

 ### Who is responsible for porting and maintaining a package?

 Responsibility is attached to stewardship, not to whoever requested or voted for a package.